harperreed/harper.blog/content/post/what-have-i-been-up-to.md

 - Created: 1/21/2020
 - Population: 133

 The O.G. of chat groups.
-It was composed entirely of a group of scientists, doctors, epidemiologists, data folks, and hackers focused on the *science* part of COVID-19.
-It was started relatively early in the year (before COVID-19 was COVID-19) and thus the focus on "real info only" (as coined by Dr. Jordan Shlain).
+It is composed entirely of a group of scientists, doctors, epidemiologists, data folks, and hackers focused on the *science* part of COVID-19.
+It is started relatively early in the year (before COVID-19 was COVID-19) and thus the focus on "real info only" (as coined by Dr. Jordan Shlain).

 This community is still going and working together to talk about COVID-19 and its impact.